jaredzrks0/MLB-Simulation/README.md

 This is a project to simulate MLB Games.
-Currently,
+Currently, the Pitch and Weather collection file pulls pitch by pitch MLB data and weather data for relevant games for use in the Building Datasets file.
+The Building Datasets file is currently being updated, but cleans data from the pitch/weather collection before calculating weather and park factors for each play/game and neutralizing the dataset for model testing in the Model Building file.